MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 This tutorial application demonstrates colored triangle rendering implemented in just 120 lines of code using Methane Kit - see [HelloTriangleAppSimple.cpp](HelloTriangleAppSimple.cpp).

+## Application and Frame Class Definitions

-Application class `HelloTriangleApp` is derived from the base template class `Graphics::App<HelloTriangleFrame>` which implements some routine aspects of the graphics application:
+Application class `HelloTriangleApp` is derived from the base template class [Graphics::App<HelloTriangleFrame>](../../../Modules/Graphics/App) which implements the infrastructure of the graphics application designed for deferred rendering approach (instead of immediate rendering).
-- Render context initialization available with `GraphicsApp::GetRenderContext()` method
-- Per-frame resources management from `Graphics::AppFrame` class: frame buffer `screen_texture_ptr` and screen render pass `screen_pass_ptr`.
-It includes initialization, frame resizing and releasing on context reset.

 Application frame class `HelloTriangleFrame` is derived from base class `Graphics::AppFrame` and extends it with render command list `render_cmd_list_ptr` and command list set `execute_cmd_list_set_ptr` submitted